Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 </tbody>
 </table> <br>

 <p> To have a better look at the fire service from the improved Alvaton Fire Station 1, it was singled out from Figure 10 and placed below (Figure 11).
-It is a fairly striking difference, as the entire Alvaton area now has good fire service.
-It is connected to Bowling Green's fire service via a thin strip on Highway 231,   </p> <br>
+The differences are striking, as the entire Alvaton area now has good fire service.
+Unlike the other candidate stations, it is just barely connected to Bowling Green's current fire service via Highway 231.   </p> <br>

 <figure>
 <img class="myImages" src="https://i.imgur.com/z9eSK3q.jpeg" alt="Alvaton Fire Station 1 Improvement Response Service" style="width:100%;max-width:625px">